calvinrzachman/rpc-playground/README.md

 # rpc-playground

 The RPC Playground is intended for use in learning how to use gRPC.
-Primary focus is given to understanding the structure of bi-directional streams between client and server.
+Primary focus is given to understanding how the client and server implementation structure of bi-directional gRPC streams.

 Paradigm:
 - RPC Driver/Main Method